List of Toronto Maple Leafs general managers

 Lou Lamoriello was the 16th general manager of the Toronto Maple Leafs, holding the role between 2015 and 2018.

 The Toronto Maple Leafs are a professional ice hockey team based in Toronto, Ontario.
 They are members of the Atlantic Division in the Eastern Conference of the National Hockey League (NHL) and are known as one of the Original Six teams of the league.
 Founded in 1917, the club had no nickname in their first season, and were known as the Toronto Arenas for their second season.
 From the 1919–20 season they were known as the Toronto St. Patricks, until in February 1927 when the club was purchased by Conn Smythe.
 Smythe changed the name of the club to the Maple Leafs and they have been known by that name ever since.
-The franchise has had eighteen general managers since their inception.
+The franchise has had nineteen general managers since their inception.